Makeda Cheatom: Recognition and awards

 Makeda received the Channel 10 Leadership Award and awards from Project Concern International, the Palava Tree for Arts & Culture (India), Water for Africa Foundation, and International Rescue Committee.
-She was inducted into the San Diego County Women’s Hall of Fame in 2012 as a Cultural Bridge Builder she was named "San Diego Trailblazer" by the African American Heritage Foundation, and she has been recognized as one of the 25 most influential women in San Diego’s history by San Diego’s 10 News viewers.
+She was inducted into the San Diego County Women’s Hall of Fame in 2012 as a Cultural Bridge Builder and she was named "San Diego Trailblazer" by the African American Heritage Foundation.
+She has been recognized as one of the 25 most influential women in San Diego’s history by San Diego’s 10 News viewers.

 In 2016 Makeda was awarded the KPBS San Diego Local Hero Award.
 In 2017 she received the Jan Merrit Leadership Award by San Diego Unified School District TRACE Program, and in 2018 Women of the Year Award by CA State 78th Assembly District.
 In 2019 she received the President’s Award from the NAACP San Diego chapter.
 Additionally, she was honored on a permanent San Diego City mural, and in the San Diego Union-Tribune, she was highlighted as one of the 2020 Phenomenal Women of San Diego and in a “Name Drop” column in 2021.
 Makeda was named a "Woman of the District" by State Senator Toni Atkins in March 2023.